angular/angular/aio/content/guide/forms-overview.md

 ## Control value accessors

 Control value accessors define a bridge between Angular forms and native DOM elements.
 The `ControlValueAccessor` interface defines methods for interacting with native elements including: reading from and writing values to them, disabling or enabling their elements, and providing callback functions for when the control's value changes in the UI or becomes touched.
-A built-in accessor is attached to every form field when using either forms modules in Angular, unless a custom value accessor has been activated on that field.
+A built-in accessor is attached to every form field when using either forms module in Angular, unless a custom value accessor has been activated on that field.

 ## Data flow in forms